 Another tip, create a space in your home dedicated to your meditation practice.
 Your body will start to associate the space with “it’s time to meditate.”

 Remember to start with 5 minutes and build gradually.
 Pick one resource on the meditation resource list and start there, and if meditation seems overwhelming start with breathwork.
-It’ll help ease restless thoughts to help give you confidence to pursue meditation.
+It’ll help ease restless thoughts to help give you the confidence to pursue meditation.
 If you ever have questions on learning how to meditate or breathwork, drop them below and I’d be happy to answer them.
 Happy World Meditation Day!